Fisheye3R: Adapting Unified 3D Feed-Forward Foundation Models to Fisheye Lenses: Implementation Details

 and modeling the radial distance from the principal point as a polynomial of $\theta$:

 where $k_1, k_2, k_3, k_4$ are distortion coefficients.
 The final corresponding pixel coordinates $(u, v)$ in the fisheye image are given by

 where $(f_x,f_y)$ and $(c_x,c_y)$ denote the focal lengths and the principal point.
-During training, we randomly set the focal length to [1, 1.2] times the original perspective focal length and shift the principal point by [-10, 10] pixels from the original principal point, with coefficients being uniformly sampled from $k_1, k_2, k_3 \in (-0.5, 0.5)$ and $k_4 \in (-0.05, 0.05)$ to synthesize different distortions.
+During training, we randomly set the focal length to be [1, 1.2] times the original perspective focal length and shift the principal point by [-10, 10] pixels from the original principal point, with coefficients being uniformly sampled from $k_1, k_2, k_3 \in (-0.5, 0.5)$ and $k_4 \in (-0.05, 0.05)$ to synthesize different distortions.
 For mixture training with both camera types, each sequence is randomly selected to be either fully perspective, fully fisheye, or hybrid.
 For a hybrid sequence, each frame has a 0.5 probability of being distorted.

-\paragraphtitle{Training.} The 3D reconstruction loss used in Eqs.
-(11) to (13) follows the implementation in \cite{keetha2025mapanything}, which includes supervision on ray directions, camera poses, depth maps, point maps, etc. For calibration token implementation, we insert $K = 8$ tokens to each transformer encoder layer in the image encoder and alternating attention model, except the first $L_0 = 12$ layers of the image encoder, as more calibration tokens yield relatively less performance gain (Fig. 6).
+\paragraphtitle{Training.} The 3D reconstruction loss function $\mathcal{L}$ used by the three learning schemes in \cref{eq:loss_ssl,eq:loss_sl,eq:loss_slp} follows the implementation of the MapAnything codebase \cite{keetha2025mapanything}, including supervision on camera poses, ray directions, depth maps, point maps, etc. For calibration token implementation, we insert $K = 8$ tokens to each transformer encoder layer in the image encoder and alternating attention module, except the first $L_0 = 12$ layers of the image encoder, as more calibration tokens yield negligible performance gain.
 Ablation in \cref{tab:ablation_components} shows that excluding the first 12 layers from calibration would not degrade the performance significantly.
 For each model, we freeze its original backbone and initialize calibration tokens with values sampled from a normal distribution with mean zero and standard deviation 1e-6.
 The calibration tokens are then trained for $40{,}000$ iterations by AdamW optimizer with a learning rate gradually decaying from 1e-5 to 1e-7.
-Gradient checkpoint is enabled on the encoders to reduce the GPU memory consumption during training.
+Gradient checkpointing is enabled on the encoders to reduce the GPU memory consumption during training.